Khaled-Mahmmoud/MyCompetitiveProgramming/Dynamic Programming/Dynamic Programming.md

 ```
 [Recursion tree](https://github.com/Khaled-Mahmmoud/MyCompetitiveProgramming/blob/master/img/Dynamic%20Programming/Recursion%20tree%20fib(5).png) for execution of fib(5)

 We can see that the function fib(3) is being called 2 times.
 If we would have stored the value of fib(3)
-then instead of computing it  again, we could have reused the old stored value
+then instead of computing it  again, we could have reused the old stored value.
-There are following two different ways to store the values so that these
-values can be reused:
-a) Memoization (Top Down)
-b) Tabulation (Bottom Up)

 **Optimal Substructure**